haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 The planes with some element of good in their nature are called the Upper Planes.
 Celestial creatures such as angels and pegasi dwell in the Upper Planes.
 Planes with some element of evil are the Lower Planes.
 Fiends such as demons and devils dwell in the Lower Planes.
 A plane’s alignment is its essence, and a character whose alignment doesn’t match the plane’s experiences a profound sense of dissonance there.
 When a good creature visits Elysium, for example (a neutral good Upper Plane), it feels in tune with the plane, but an evil creature feels out of tune and more than a little uncomfortable.
 Demiplanes
 Demiplanes are small extradimensional spaces with their own unique rules.
 They are pieces of reality that don’t seem to fit anywhere else.
 Demiplanes come into being by a variety of means.
 Some are created by spells, such as demiplane, or generated at the desire of a powerful deity or other force.
 They may exist naturally, as a fold of existing reality that
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 364

 has been pinched off from the rest of the multiverse, or as a baby universe growing in power.
 A given demiplane can be entered through a single point where it touches another plane.
 Theoretically, a plane shift spell can also carry travelers to a demiplane, but the proper frequency required for the tuning fork is extremely hard to acquire.
 The gate spell is more reliable, assuming the caster knows of the demiplane.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 365

 Appendix MM-A:
 Miscellaneous